User Verification and Validation

 Regulation of flight-sharing

 Realizing flight-sharing through Coavmi is legal.
 Private pilots can perform a cost-shared flight as long as they do not make any profit.
 According to the European Regulation AIR OPS N ° 965/2012 on shared-cost flight, Article 6.4a (a), this practice can be carried out by all pilots.

-The practice of cost-sharing is already covered by the insurance of the aircraft operator.
-Mandatory since 1 May 2004 according to European regulation EC 785/2004, passengers, their luggage and third parties on the ground are covered.
+Each aircraft must be covered by an insurance to cover passengers, their luggage and third parties on the ground.
 Pilots are covered by an individual accident insurance, which they generally subscribe when they contribute for their federal license.

 YOUR SAFETY, OUR PRIORITY!